glitchwizard/SuperGalacticAgeCalculatorProject/README.md

 Input: let galacticalc = new Galacticalc();
 Output: galacticalc.message outputs 'SuperGalacticAgeCalculator is working.'

+  * Spec 1: Collect the users birthday
+- [ ] **Expect:** An integer value representing the users name in years
+Input: 33
+Output: 33 Earth years

-  * Spec 1: Collect the users age, in years
+  * Spec 1: Collect the users birthday
 - [ ] **Expect:** An integer value representing the users name in years
 Input: 33
 Output: 33 Earth years